 In starting of the design process for EasyAndroid, I used an approach aimed to maximize its usefulness for average users.
 This approach can be broken down into two main steps.
 First, what do people want?
 Of course, there are the visionaries who have grand ideas about an app that would require a real team of developers – those ideas are meant for startups.
 The average user, however, usually has at least two or three simple apps that they wish their phone had – a note-taking app, a simpler tip calculator, a to-do list app, and more.
 In some cases, their phones come with one of those apps pre-installed, or they already exist on the App Store (for iOS users) or the Google Market (for Android users).
-But even if an app of similar functionality already exists, most people that I talked to were either reluctant to put in the time to search for an app that fit their needs, wished for some extra functionality or small variation to the app, or had reservations about downloading random apps due to privacy concerns (Why does it need to use data to calculate tip?).
-In short, most people – including and especially non-developers – have at least one simple app idea in mind, which, given the proper tools, they could even develop themselves.
+But even if an app of similar functionality already exists, most people that I talked to were either reluctant to put in the time to search for an app that fit their needs, wished for some extra functionality or small variation to the app, or had reservations about downloading random apps due to privacy concerns (Why does it need to use personal data to calculate tip?).
+In short, most people – including especially non-developers – have at least one simple app idea in mind, which, given the proper tools, they could even develop themselves.
 And so, that gave me an idea of what kinds of apps people are looking for.

 Secondly, what goes into building those apps?
-Various questions such as how much code is required, which parts of the Android library needs to be used, and which widgets are the most useful – all of these questions are relevant and shaped how I built my “barebones” version of EasyAndroid.
+Various questions such as how much code is required, which parts of the Android library need to be used, and which widgets are the most useful – all of these questions are relevant and shaped how I built my “barebones” version of EasyAndroid.
 That is, even a barebones version of the tool would need to have the capability to create the apps described, or at least most of them.
 Once I knew what needed to be in the tool – that is, once I clearly defined the extent of the functionality – I could begin designing the underlying structure.

 And so, my methodology in building EasyAndroid was based on real examples.
 In order to identify what the tool needed to be able to do, I began by building my own “simple” Android apps, based on suggestions from people.
 By developing example Android apps – from basic tip calculators to displays for the native accelerometer – I was able to design a template structure that would be generic enough to fit any of those simple example apps.